 The tests run on the private testnet indicate that the transaction speed is 1000 times faster than on Ethereum.
 With a block time of one second and parallel processing, X1 is set to become the fastest blockchain to date.

-When the chain is launched, atomic swaps with Stargate and the Uniswap decentralized multichain system will be built to support token trading.
+When the chain is launched, atomic swaps with Stargate or Axelar solution and the Uniswap decentralized multichain system will be built to support token trading.

 The X1 testnet will become the mainnet

-On January 26, it’s been announced that the X1 Devnet will be open for testing starting February 1st.
+On January 26, it was announced that the X1 Devnet would be open for testing starting February 1st.

 X1 Devnet will be open for testing starting Feb 1st.
 Official X1 Testnet will follow right after.
 The plan for Devnet is to test airdrop system (for XENFT minters), and allow community + developers kick the tires of the blockchain.